ManBianca/Project-OpenCart/README.md

 Entry criteria:
 *	Verify if functional business specifications are defined.
 * The partial or complete testable code is available.
-* Test cases are available.
-* Data for testing is sufficient and available.
 *	Verify if roles needed for the project are allocated.
+*	Verify if test strategy is developed.

 Exit criteria:
 *	All test cases have been executed